tomtran90/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+I recorded the positions of positive detections in each frame of the video.
 Since there are false positives and a lot of boxes around true positives, I used a heatmap and a threshold to only get the true car detections.
 Below is an example of the result on test images:

 ![alt text][image3]

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image7]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---